 Notch Cliff Generating Station is an eight unit, 118 MW natural gas power plant located in Baltimore, Maryland.

 Baltimore, Maryland 21057

-Perryman Generating Station is a five unit, 353 MW oil and natural gas power plant located on Gould Street in Baltimore, Maryland.
+Perryman Generating Station is a five unit, 353 MW oil and natural gas power plant located in Maryland.

 900 Chelsea Road

 Philadelphia Road Generating Station is a four unit, 61 MW oil power plant located in Baltimore, Maryland.